ubc-vision/sonic/README.md

 <hr>

 ## Code Release
-- <input type="checkbox" checked> Inpainting code with sample images and prompts
+- ✅ Inpainting code with sample images and prompts
-- <input type="checkbox"> Environment setup guide
+- ⬜ Environment setup guide
-- <input type="checkbox"> Metrics code from FLAIR and BrushNet
+- ⬜ Metrics code from FLAIR and BrushNet